Nexus-for-FRC/Nexus/README.md

 ## Change log
 ### 2024 Offseason- May
 - Added QR-code based volunteer onboarding flow to the user & inspector management pages
+- Added option to grant additional roles to existing users on the user management page
 - Updated inspection checklist to 2024v3
 - When manually importing matches, blue teams are now on the left.
 The team order now matches the FMS match report.
 - Queuers can now see the scheduled start time for each practice & qualification match by tapping the match name